CivicActions/ssp-toolkit/docs/controls/RA.md

 #### CivicActions Responsibility

-CivicActions Security team reviews all vulnerabilities identified from automated scans and security assessments.
+CivicActions Security reviews all vulnerabilities identified from automated scans and security assessments.
 Vulnerabilities found and deemed legitimate are assigned an impact rating and response time thought creation of an issue or ticket.
-The CivicActions Security team reviews current scans and compare with older scans to identify trends and to verify previous vulnerabilities have been mitigated.
+CivicActions Operations reviews current scans and compare with older scans to identify trends and to verify previous vulnerabilities have been mitigated.

-#### Amazon Web Services (AWS) US-East/West control support

-The system fully inherits this control to fully cover this control for the AWS managed cloud from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  vulnerability scanning for operating system/infrastructure and database servers.
-AWS monthly scan results can be monitored via FedRAMP to verify the control’s implementation was adequate such as OS-level scans.